jlmelville/uwot/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was one NOTE:

-* checking for GNU extensions in Makefiles ...
-NOTE GNU make is a SystemRequirements.

-This is expected due to linking to the RcppParallel package.

-With r-hub checking on Windows only there was also:
+* For r-hub with Windows Server 2008 R2 SP1, R-devel, 32/64 bit there was one
+  NOTE:

-"N  checking for non-standard things in the check directory Found the following files/directories:
-     'examples_x64' 'tests_i386' 'tests_x64'
+checking for non-standard things in the check directory ...
+NOTE 'examples_i386' 'examples_x64' 'tests_i386' 'tests_x64'
-     'RcppHNSW-Ex_i386.Rout' 'RcppHNSW-Ex_x64.Rout' 'examples_i386'"
+Found the following files/directories:
+  'uwot-Ex_i386.Rout' 'uwot-Ex_x64.Rout'

 This would seem to be something to do with r-hub rather than a real problem.